Nelson-He/openGauss-wasm/README.md

 The extension provides two ways to initilize a WebAssembly instance.
-As you can see from the functions name show above, one way is to use `wasm_new_instance` from .wasm file compiled from other languages, the other way is to use `wasm_new_instance_wat` from .wat file, which is the text format of wasm.
+As you can see from the functions name show above, one way is to use `wasm_new_instance` from .wasm file compiled from other languages.

 And, the extension provides two tables, gathered together in the `wasm` foreign schema: